mohammad-re2004/online_shop/README.md

 Fetch real-time product data from a RESTful API.

-Smooth and responsive UI/UX for Android devices
+Smooth and responsive UI/UX for Android devices.

 Modular and maintainable code structure